triptease/docs/README.md

 #### What does the script do?

 The script performs the following tasks:
+- Detects the current location in the funnel (group page, hotel page, search page or confirmation page)
-- Detects the current page and loads the correct script (i.e. on Synxis booking engine it loads the script capable of reading Synxis pages)
+- Load the correct script for that location (i.e. on the booking engine it loads the script capable of reading search and confirmation pages)
-- Identifies your brand and the hotel
+- Identifies your group/brand and the specific hotel
-- Loads the correct products for your page
+- Loads the correct products for that page
-- Reads page specific data i.e. search & rate availability or booking information
+- Reads page specific data (see below) and send it to the loaded products

 #### What specific data do we read?